dkchcl/terraform-infra-lint-sec/README.md

-# terraform-infra-lint-sec
-Infrastructure-as-Code using Terraform with map-driven and for_each patterns to create scalable resources, integrated with Azure DevOps CI pipelines for linting and security scanning.
+# Terraform Azure Modular Infrastructure

+🚀 A complete modular Terraform project for Azure — built with clean architecture, reusable modules, and support for multiple environments (Dev | Pre-prod | Prod).
+Includes advanced Terraform features like `for_each`, `maps`, `data sources`, and `dynamic` blocks to achieve scalable, DRY, and production-ready IaC.